mebauer/fema-nfip-claims/nfip-claims-national/README.md

 # Introduction

-This analysis is designed explore FEMA's NFIP claims dataset.
+This analysis is designed to explore FEMA's NFIP claims dataset from 1978 to 2018.

 You can find the raw code located in my notebook [nfip-claims-national.ipynb](https://github.com/mebauer/fema-nfip-claims/blob/master/nfip-claims-national/nfip-claims-national.ipynb).